Nevada Quick Facts

 The 250-megawatt Moapa Southern Paiute Solar Project is the first large-scale solar power plant built on tribal land.

 Geothermal energy potential also exists on Nevada's tribal lands.
-The Pyramid Lake Paiute Tribe's reservation near Reno and the Walker River reservation are ranked among the top five reservations in the nation with the greatest potential for geothermal-sourced electricity generation.126 The Pyramid Lake tribe investigated their reservation's geothermal resource potential.
-Although the reservation is in an area where other non-tribal geothermal power plants are located, the reservation's geothermal resources have not been developed, and there are no geothermal projects on Nevada's tribal lands.127,128,129
+The Pyramid Lake Paiute Tribe's reservation near Reno and the Walker River reservation are ranked among the top five reservations in the nation with the greatest potential for geothermal-sourced electricity generation.146 The Pyramid Lake tribe investigated their reservation's geothermal resource potential.
+Although the reservation is in an area where other non-tribal geothermal power plants are located, the reservation's geothermal resources have not been developed, and there are no geothermal projects on Nevada's tribal lands.147,148,149

 Endnotes

-1 Carroll, Nikole Robinson, "Nevada's History As 'The Silver State',", Nevada Public Radio (August 13, 2020).
+1 Carroll, Nikole Robinson, "Nevada's History As 'The Silver State'," Nevada Public Radio (August 13, 2020).

-2 U.S. Energy Information Administration (EIA), Nevada Profile Data, Environment, accessed April 25, 2024.
+2 U.S. Energy Information Administration (EIA), Nevada Profile Data, Environment, accessed April 30, 2025.

 3 State of Nevada, Appendix B: Nevada Geographic and Demographic Data, p.
-1-2, accessed April 25, 2024.
+1-2, accessed April 30, 2025.

-4 National Park Service, Great Basin National Park, Nevada, The Great Basin, updated April 22, 2021.
+4 National Park Service, Great Basin National Park, Nevada, The Great Basin, updated April 30, 2025.

-5 Solar Energy Industries Association, Nevada Solar, Q4 2023.
+5 Solar Energy Industries Association, Nevada Solar, Q4 2024.

 6 Roberts, Billy, Geothermal Resource of the United States, National Renewable Energy Laboratory (February 22, 2018).

-7 NV Energy, Geothermal Resources, accessed April 25,2024.
+7 NV Energy, Inc., Geothermal Resources, accessed April 30, 2025.

-8 U.S. EIA, Electric Power Monthly (February 2024), Table 6.2.B.
+8 U.S. EIA, Electric Power Monthly (April 24, 2025), Table 6.2.B.

-9 North Carolina Institute for Climate Studies, NOAA National Centers for Environmental Information, State Climate Summaries 2022, Nevada, accessed April 25, 2024.
+9 North Carolina Institute for Climate Studies, NOAA National Centers for Environmental Information, State Climate Summaries 2022, Nevada, accessed April 30, 2025.

 10 U.S. Bureau of Reclamation, Hoover Dam, Frequently Asked Questions and Answers, Hydropower at Hoover Dam, updated August 1, 2018.